 Tintin doesn’t need publicizing because he is right up there in comic book folklore.
 Probably right next to Superman.
 Am I coming out like an unapologetic Tintin fan?
 Can’t help it…I am.

 This blog post takes a look at six of the best Tintin related websites and is also a tribute to the wondrous world of Herge and his Tintin.

 This is the official site leading up to the release of the movie and the one where you can read up on Tintin and his adventures.
 If you are a first-timer or your child is, point them to this page.
 With full character sketches on Tintin, Captain Haddock, Thomson & Thompson, Professor Calculus, and of even Snowy, this site is the jumping point before Steven Spielberg and Peter Jackson’s movie hits the halls.
 Check out the video page for trailers and other snippets.

 This is probably the most exhaustive English language resource on Tintin.
 It is definitely the oldest and largest English language Tintin fan site on the Internet.
 From news to articles, from guides and lists to full-fledged forums, no fan love has been spared to capture the essence of Tintin.
 It’s also the place to try out your own Tintin I.Q.
-For instance, take a shot at the Tintin Book Covers Quiz if you have read all his globetrotting adventures.

 If you are a Tintin buff and a traveler, the Tintin Gallery could give you a few spots to check out like shops and Tintin themed sites.
 Don’t forget to read the Tintin Related Links page for some history and trivia.